justinfernald/justin-lang-compiler/README.md

 Feature not fully implemented in handling of epsilons as it works for some scenarios.

 Currently using Nearley library to do more CFG

+# Semantic

+Semantic analyses is a very important step for compilers as it is similar to another check in the grammar as it enforces correct usage of operations on types along with type alignment.
+This is done by recursive steps by finding the types in expressions and traversing children to make sure types match.
+Along with that definitions will be added to make sure some values to allow auto changing like floats and ints and still be added together while not the same type.
+Features noted below.

+# Code generator

+The code generator is the most important compilation step as without it, you have nothing.
+This shouldn't take away from the other parts as many are still needed.
+The code generator will use the data from the semantic analyzer / the symbol table and the ast and interate through the ast and generate corresponding code.
+Features noted below.

+# Optimization

+Optimization is the least needed part in compilation to have it work, but it great as it will increase performance by many factors.
+Take for example the recursive fibonacci sequence.
+Without optimization, that process is complexity, O(2^n).
+That means without optimization, doing fib of (100) is practically impossible.
+But with optimization such as pure function memoization, it can be decreased to a complexity of O(n).
+Optimizations are listed below.

+# Features

+-   types
+    -   int
+    -   float
+    -   char
+    -   bool
+    -   string\*
+    -   arrays - applies for every type
+-   recursion
+-   optimizations
+    -   dead code removal
+    -   useless code removal
+    -   algebraic unrolling
+    -   constant spreading
+    -   loop unrolling
+    -   pure function detection for optimization
+-   while loop
+-   for loop
+-   if else statement
+-   break statements
+-   return statements
+-   variables
+-   type errors
+-   syntax errors
+-   auto casting float and ints
+-   allowing for char manipulation with ints